nhsuk/dct.crc.cms/README.md

 ## Front-end testing

 Containers are also used for running front-end tests locally since they too have complex dependencies.
-The tests are all defined in the FrontEndTests folder and get built into a docker image called "acceptancetests" that is stored in the "dctimages.azurecr.io" docker image repository.
+The tests are all defined in the FrontEndTests folder and get built into a docker image called "acceptancetests" that is stored in the "dctcampaignsacrproduks.azurecr.io" docker image repository.
 The version of the tests being run is dictated by the Image Tag the test container is using so make sure you are providing the up to date tag.
 The construction of the image is detailed here in  a separate GitHub repository:
 <https://github.com/nhsuk/dct-frontend-testing-framework>

+You must have AcrPull permissions on `dctcampaignsacrproduks` and then setup docker auth with `az acr login --name dctcampaignsacrproduks` to be able to pull the image.

 ### Configuration

 Configuration related to testing focusses on accessing and specifying the aforementioned "acceptancetests" docker image:

-* REPO_USERNAME and REPO_PASSWORD:
-credentials used to access the "dctimages.azurecr.io" docker image repository.

 * SECRETS_FILE:
 CSV file containing details of registered users of the CRC site (your email address, your CRC password).